Dotunj/pvent/README.md

 ##  Pvent

-Pvent is a CLI tool for sending events across different message brokers during the development/testing phase.
+Pvent is a CLI tool for sending events across different message brokers.
 At the moment, only Google Pub/Sub, Kafka and Amazon SQS are supported.

 ### Getting Started